jonshiach/graphics-notes/_sources/_pages/04_vectors_and_matrices.md

 # Vectors and Matrices

 Computer graphics relies heavily on mathematics of vectors and matrices.
 In this lab we will be revising the important concepts needed for computer graphics and using a library to perform calculations.
-Will will be using this library in the upcoming labs, so it is important that you know how it works.

 ---